luigiminardim/storybook-addon-globals-controls/README.md

 # Globals Controls Storybook Addon

-Sometimes your design system is built to scale amoung varius project

 Sometimes your design is built to scale among various projects and needs to set some customizations between those.
 In these cases, you might want to set variables in the global context to configure your components in the specific way needed for a particular project.
 It is also a good idea to